 There are so many great cash-back apps today that make it easy to save money on all your purchases.
 One of my go-to sites for shopping online is Ebates.
 It allows me to earn up to 20% cash-back at all my favorite stores, including Amazon and Walmart.
-You can get a $10 bonus when you sign up for Ebates here.
+Ebates is a legit company and I always use them to save money when shopping online.

 3. Shop second hand

 Instead of always buying new, consider checking out the selection at your local second hand shop first.
 Many thrift and vintage shops sell items in almost new condition for less than you would find at a regular store.
 This is an excellent way to save money and help the planet.

 When I was in college, I worked part-time at a local second hand clothing store.
 I was surprised at how many items still had the original price tag attached.
 You never really know what kind of deals you’ll find in thrift stores!